collective/collective.contentrules.mustread/README.rst

 - implement dexterity behaviour for ICanBeMarkedAsMustRead

 - Idea: separate content-action for notifications so we can define multiple notifications with different delays and texts

+- Idea: allow to call @@send-read-reminders w/o authentication using a secret (similar to munin.zope)

 Translations